 The guidelines you need to know prior to taking the steps to apply for a HELOC are similar to getting a first mortgage.
 The focus is on your credit, income and your debt to income ratios.
 In many instances, the bank or broker will have a minimum credit score for most HELOC programs, so discuss your statistics with the loan officer or bank representative before making plans or big commitments.

-Home Equity Loans with Bad Credit Scores
+Home Equity Loans for People with Credit Scores